Taliesin (studio): 1914 attack and fire

 With the house empty and people wounded, Carlton ran to the basement and into a fireproof furnace chamber.
-He had brought a small vial of hydrochloric acid with him and attempted suicide by swallowing it, but it failed to kill him.
+He had brought a small vial of hydrochloric acid with him and attempted suicide by swallowing it, but survived.
 Together, Lindblom and Weston ran to a neighboring farm to send the alert of the attack.
 Weston then returned to Taliesin and used a garden hose to help extinguish the flames.
 His efforts saved the studio (with many of Wright's drawings and manuscripts), as well as the agricultural part of the building.
 Eventually, neighbors arrived to assist in putting out the fire, to tend to survivors, and search for the murderer.
 Gertrude was found in a nearby field, apparently unaware of her husband's intentions.
 She was dressed in travel clothes, expecting to catch a train to Chicago with Julian to seek a new job.

 It is believed the man on the left is Frank Lloyd Wright, surveying the damage after the fire.

 Later in the afternoon, Sheriff John Williams located Carlton and arrested him.
 Carlton was transferred to the county jail in Dodgeville.
 Gertrude was released from police custody shortly after the incident.
 She was sent to Chicago with $7 and was never heard from again.
 The hydrochloric acid that Carlton ingested had badly burnt his esophagus, which made it difficult for him to ingest food.
 Carlton was indicted on August 16 and was charged with the murder of Emil Brodelle, the only death that was directly witnessed by a survivor.
 Carlton pleaded not guilty.
 On October 7, before the case could be heard, Carlton died of esophagitis in his cell.
 Wright's biographers in the 20th century tended not to discuss the Taliesin massacre; one biography dedicated only one paragraph to the attacks, while another said obliquely that the "incident marked a rupture in Wright's career".
 The Taliesin murders remained relatively obscure until the 2000s, when two books about the attacks were published.